Please read this manual carefully before attempting installation

 2. Turn off feed water pressure.

-3. Open RO faucet to relief pressure.
+3. Open RO faucet to relieve pressure.

-4. Using the supplied housing wrench remove the filter housing.
+4. Using the supplied housing wrench, remove the filter housing.

 5. Discard old filters.

-8. Install new filters in system
+8. Install new filters in the system.

 10. Turn on feed pressure.